-At no time will "horse play" be allowed on the playing field.
-A proper warm up time should be routine.
-All managers should enforce fundamentals.
-During practices and games, all players should be alert and watching the batter on each pitch.
-During warm up drills, players should be positioned and spaced to ensure no player is in danger of being injured by errant balls.
-Parents of players who wear eyeglasses should be encouraged to provide safety glasses or sports glasses.
-Players should refrain from putting contact lenses in while in the dugout.
-Players must not wear any jewelry including watches, rings, pins, earrings, necklaces, or any other metallic items.
-An exception would be made for certain Medical Alert Jewelry.
-Batters must wear protective NOCSAE helmets with face masks during practices as well as games.

-All pre-game warm ups and drills should be done in a safe area away from anyone not participating in them including the other team and spectators.
-Batting practice during pre-game warm ups is not allowed while the other team is on the field.
-Catchers must wear a catcher's helmet (with face mask and throat guard), chest protector and cup at all times including when warming up pitchers.
-Even a hockey type catcher's mask must have a dangling throat protector.
-Use of mouth guards and athlete cups are recommended especially for infield players.
-With the exception of a runner returning to base, headfirst slides are not permitted.
-This type of slide can be very dangerous.
-Batting donuts are not permitted except for in the Senior division.
-Players may not handle bats until instructed to do so.
-Regulations prohibit on deck batters except for the Senior division.
-No swinging bats in the dugout, outside the dugout and never inside the fence of the playing field or in spectator areas.
+At no point shall any form of "horseplay" be tolerated on the playing field.
+It is essential that a structured warmup period becomes customary practice.
+Managers are responsible for upholding fundamental skills.
+Throughout practices and games, players must remain vigilant and keep their focus on the batter during each pitch.
+During warm-up drills, players must maintain appropriate positioning and spacing to prevent any potential injuries from stray balls.
+Parents of players who wear eyeglasses are strongly encouraged to provide safety or sports glasses.
+It is advised that players refrain from inserting contact lenses while in the dugout.
+Jewelry, including watches, rings, pins, earrings, necklaces, or any metallic items, is strictly prohibited, with the exception of certain Medical Alert Jewelry.
+Batters must wear protective NOCSAE helmets equipped with face masks both during practices and games.
+All pre-game warm-ups and drills should be conducted in a designated safe area, away from individuals not involved, including opposing teams and spectators.
+Batting practice during pre-game warm-ups is prohibited while the opposing team is on the field.
+Catchers are required to wear a catcher's helmet with a face mask and throat guard, along with a chest protector and cup at all times, including during warm-up sessions for pitchers.
+Even hockey-style catcher's masks must include a dangling throat protector.
+The use of mouth guards and athlete cups is strongly recommended, particularly for infield players.
+With the exception of a runner returning to base, headfirst slides are strictly forbidden due to their high risk of injury.
+Batting donuts are not permitted except in the Senior division, and players may not handle bats until instructed to do so.
+Regulations dictate that on-deck batters are only permitted in the Senior division.
+Swinging bats is prohibited in the dugout, outside the dugout, and never within the confines of the playing field fence or in spectator areas.
 All players must remain in the dugout until it is their turn to bat.
-Players must understand the importance of calling out for a fly ball to avoid a collision.
-All players should be trained in the proper techniques of sliding into bases before being instructed to do so.
-Players are expected to show respect for all people and property.
+Players must comprehend the importance of vocalizing for a fly ball to prevent collisions.
+Proper sliding techniques into bases should be taught to all players before they are expected to execute them.
+It is expected that players demonstrate respect for all individuals and property at all times.